Home / Resume / Education / Professor Resume

 After

-Secured $1.2M in NSF funding as PI across 3 grants investigating gene regulation in plant stress responses
+Secured external grant funding as PI across 3 awards investigating gene regulation in plant stress responses

 Before